CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/APP.3.4 Samba.md

 The introduction of a * Samba * server MUST be carefully planned and regulated.
 Depending on the application scenario, it is necessary to define which tasks the * Samba * server should fulfill in the future, in which operating mode it is operated and which components of * Samba * and which other components are required for this.

 If the cluster solution CTDB (Cluster Trivia Data Base) is used, the introduction of Samba MUST be carefully conceptualized.
 If * Samba * is also to provide the Active Directory (AD) services for Linux and Unix systems, the deployment MUST be carefully planned and the installation tested.
 Furthermore, the authentication process for the AD MUST be carefully designed and implemented.
-The introduction and the order in which the Stackable Virtual File System (VFS) modules are executed MUST be carefully designed and the implementation documented.
+The introduction and the order in which the * Stackable Virtual File System * (VFS) modules are run MUST be carefully designed and the implementation documented.

 If IPv6 is used with Samba, this too MUST be carefully planned and also checked for error-free integration in a close-to-operational test environment.